Quintinshill rail disaster: Survivors

 The surviving officers and men of the Royal Scots were taken to Carlisle on the evening of 22 May.
 The next morning, they went on by train to Liverpool, but on arrival there, they were medically examined: all the enlisted men and one officer were declared unfit for service overseas and were returned to Edinburgh.
 Only Lieutenant Colonel W. Carmichael Peebles and five other officers were fit enough to sail from Liverpool for overseas service.
 It was reported in the Edinburgh Weekly that on their march from the port to the railway station, the survivors were mistaken for prisoners of war and pelted by some children.

 Locomotives

 There were four steam locomotives hauling the three passenger trains directly involved in the collisions, the express train having been double headed.
 All were designs built for the Caledonian Railway.
 The two locomotives that collided head-on in the first impact (when the troop train hit the local train) were both written off and scrapped.
-The local train's locomotive had been No. 907 of the Cardean Class (4-6-0 wheel arrangement).
+The local train's locomotive had been No. 907 of the 903 Class (4-6-0 wheel arrangement).
 The troop train's locomotive was No. 121 of the 139 Class (4-4-0).
 The two locomotives of the express train which hit the wreckage a minute later, were subsequently repaired and returned to traffic - No. 140 of the Dunalastair IV Class and No. 48 of the 43 Class (both 4-4-0).